-The Pros and Cons of a Gym Membership
+The Pros & Cons of a Gym Membership

 It's only fair to start with the benefits of a gym membership.
-They do have a lot to offer in many different areas, and they absolutely deserve the recognition for it!
+However, they do have a lot to offer in many different areas, and they absolutely deserve recognition for it!

 The variety of equipment in a gym has to be one of the most significant selling points for them.
 They offer a vast range of machines, free weights and space for you to make the most of - whatever way you see fit.
 Not only that, but you can also make sure you are doing it well, as gym staff are always ready to give you a hand.
 Pretty much every fitness goal is catered for, and the quality of the equipment will usually be to a very high standard.
 It's great for a solid workout.